BulgariaPHP/glagol-dsl-docs/tutorial_rest.rst

 Update action
 -------------
 The :code:`update` action is similar to both show and store actions in a way.
 First, just like :code:`show` it requires a parameter by which to identify a resource.
-Secondly, just like :code:`store` it can use :code:`@autofill` to map and populate an entity.
+Secondly, just like :code:`store` it can use the :code:`input()` methods from :code:`Glagol::Http::Request`.

 In contrast to both actions, the HTTP request method for :code:`update` is :code:`PUT`.
-Furthermore, we can gradually use a combination of :code:`@autofill` and :code:`@autofind` when initializing the :code:`update` action:
+Lets look at this example:

 .. code-block:: none